Mulling/seed-detector/README.md

 To build import the project in android-studio and go from there.

-**NOTE:** You must use the provided OpenCV sdk since it contains modifications thay may cause the program not to work.
+**NOTE:** You must use the provided OpenCV sdk since it contains modifications thay may cause the program not to work otherwise.

 TODO: interface description